 Can weight loss diets improve longevity?
 Some weight loss programs may also increase longevity and improve the quality of life in old age.
 The most studied long-life diet, the Mediterranean diet, has been associated with longer life and reduced risk for some major health conditions, such as heart disease and dementia.

 Although weight loss programs are generally safe, there can be some side effects, especially in the days or weeks after beginning the weight loss program.
 These symptoms can include fatigue, problems sleeping, headaches, and weakness.
-In most cases, these symptoms pass as the body adjusts to the weight loss program.
+In most cases, these symptoms pass as the body adjusts to the program.

 For Healthtrends #1 recommended weight loss program, click here.